 The year 2020 tests any belief in the good life.
-It is a time of pestilence and of and of and disruption.
+It is a time of pestilence and ash, of state murder and revolt, of alienation and disruption.
 After nine months, some are still wishing it would magically end.
-We long to jump ahead to 2022, when it’s all over, to through it.
+We long to jump ahead to 2022, when it’s all over, to hibernate through it.
 We wonder, can’t we just hit pause on the progress of life until this blasted virus has wound its way out of our systems?

-Unfortunately, no. Despite these pleas echoing across the world, the past months have taught us that the machinations of society, cannot be stopped even for a plague.
+Unfortunately, no. Despite these pleas echoing across the world, the past months have taught us that the machinations of society, WH Auden’s clocks, cannot be stopped even for a plague.
 Life, though interrupted from its normal course of events, still goes on.

 In April, I remarked to a friend that it felt like we’d been playing a game of musical chairs, and we’re now stuck wherever we had found ourselves when the music suddenly stopped.
 He replied wearily: “And some of us don’t even have chairs.”